Phileosopher/commonplace/autos-repair.md

 Only replace the tires when you need to.

-- Unless you live in a mountainous area, you can still drive with nearly bald tires.
+- Unless you live in a mountainous area or have snow, you can still drive with nearly bald tires.
   - Test tire treads with a penny (replace when you can see Lincoln's head through the groove).
+  - If the sidewall has cracks, the tire is old and will probably blow with tread still on it.
+- Inspect the tires' wear to diagnose other potential issues:
+  - Wear along the outside means insufficient air pressure.
+  - Wear in the middle means excessive air pressure.
+  - If there are uneven spots, there is a balancing issue (which is a very affordable fix).
+  - If one side is worn, there is an alignment issue.
+  - If there are uneven crosses across the tires, there's a suspension issue.

 Buy the specialized tools you need, since a $200 tool is less than a $500 mechanic's repair, and you can use it later.